Brutal Prioritisation: Finding the Real Musts

 • A new product backlog is being created and there's too much to take on at once.

-• A release planning session that needs a sharper definition of what will (and won’t) make the cut.
+• We're kicking off release planning and need a sharp definition of what will (and won't) make the cut.

 • Teams are getting bogged down in endless prioritisation debates.